-The traditional internship pathway is approximately eleven months in duration starting in late July/August and ending in June, with breaks in November & December.
+The traditional internship pathway is approximately nine months in duration starting in late July/August and ending in June, with breaks in November & December.

 The Site Preceptor Pathway is 9-13 months long.
 The program starts in late July/August and ends June-October of the following year.
 Intern is provided with Food Service Management and Clinical Site.
 Intern is responsible for identifying their other rotations, with approval of the DI Director/Coordinator and the sites they are contracting with.

 The ISPP is 9-24 months long.
 The program starts in late July/August of each year.
 The ISPP Intern must complete the program within 2 years of their starting date, which is the first date of orientation.
 The ISPP Intern finds all of their own sites and sets their own schedule, with approval of the DI Director/Coordinator and the sites they are contracting with.

 Experiential Learning Experiences: